Floorp-Projects/Floorp/mobile/android/docs/mma.rst

   triggers and message interaction history to Leanplum server when available.

-Where does data sent to the Leaplum backend go?
+Where does data sent to the Leanplum backend go?
 ==============================================

 The Leanplum SDK is hard-coded to send data to the endpoint https://www.leanplum.com.
 The endpoint is